Who can be members of the U3A?

 How can I find out about an activity group?

 For an overview of the when, where and what of an activity, click on the Groups tab and choose the subject area of interest e.g. Creative Arts.
 Clicking on Creative Arts will take you to our “Shorts” page, which gives you a brief insight.

 If you are a member you can use the My Groups tab to Join a Group Waiting List and see a list of any groups to which you already belong.
 Click on the group heading in the side bar to the left to see expanded details and a list of group members.

-If you do not belong to any groups you will only see Outings and Weekly Lectures that are open to all members.
+If you do not belong to any groups you will only see Outings Lectures and a few others that are open to all members.
 Join a group and arrange with the group organiser to attend for a 'taster' session to see what goes on.
 As a non-member you are entitled to 2 visits to a group before you join.
 Any more visits than that may invalidate our Liability Insurance.

 How often do the groups meet?

 This depends on the individual group; it may be once a week, once a fortnight or once a month, with the bias being to once a fortnight.
 Some groups don't meet during the school holidays.

 How is Swansea U3A funded?